1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 3. MacNeill AJ, Lillywhite R, Brown CJ.
 The impact of surgery on global climate: A carbon footprinting study of operating theatres in three health systems.
 The Lancet Planetary Health 2017; 1: e381–8.

 7. Mulier H, Struys MMRF, Vereecke H, Rex S, Teunkens A, Kalmar AF.
 Efficiency of CONTRAfluranTM in reducing sevoflurane pollution from maintenance anaesthesia in minimal flow end-tidal control mode for laparoscopic surgery.
-Anaesthesia 2024 Apr; doi gtq92r.
+Anaesthesia 2024; 79: 849–55.

 9. Sjoberg DD, Whiting K, Curry M, Lavery JA, Larmarange J. Reproducible summary tables with the gtsummary package.
 R Journal 2021; 13: 570–80.